 The room has several further works by Donatello, or previously attributed to him.
 Other works are by his mostly 15th-century contemporaries including Desiderio da Settignano (St John the Baptist), Luca dell Robbia, Michelozzo and Bertoldo.
 Two hugely popular works are the panels portraying the sacrifice of Isaac.
-These were entered by Filippo Brunelleschi and Lorenzo Ghiberti in a competition to produce the Door of Paradise for the Baptistery (the original doors are now in the Duomo Museum).
+These were entered by Filippo Brunelleschi and Lorenzo Ghiberti in a competition to produce doors for the Baptistery.
+Ghiberti received the commission for a further set of doors for the Baptistery without needing to win a further competition.
+Michelangelo considered the later doors to be suitable to be the Gates of Paradise.
+(All the original doors are now in the Duomo Museum).

 Many visitors see only the Michelangelo and Donatello rooms (and a few further sculptures in the courtyard galleries).
 Given the quality of the works on display, these visitors already had value for money compared to for example what may be seen for more in the Accademia.
 However, there is much more to the Bargello and visitors with a bit more time may enjoy a variety of further displays.